gillenbrown/LEGUS-sizes/docs/index.md

 **`fit_quality_metric`**

 Our metric to evaluate the fit quality, defined in Equation 16.
 It uses the cumulative light profile to estimate the half-light radius of the cluster non-parametrically, then compares the enclosed light of the model and data within this radius.
 This value is the fractional error of the enclosed light of the model.
-We use this quantity to determine whether the radius fit is reliable (Section 2.6).

 **`reliable_radius`**

 Whether or not this cluster radius is deemed to be reliable.
-To be reliable, a cluster must not have a failed fit (see above), and must not be in the worst 10th percentile of `fit_quality_metric`.
+To be reliable, a cluster must not have a failed fit (see above), and must not be in the worst 10th percentile of `fit_quality_metric` among clusters with successful fits.
 See Section 2.6 for more on this.
 Our analysis in the paper only uses clusters deemed to be reliable.

 **`reliable_mass`**